JHodgkins/MSP4-MovieBox/README.md

 - As a returning user, I want to be able to see a previous order I have made.
 - As a returning user, I want to be able to see how many movies are in my shopping basket.
 - As a returning user, I want to be able to view items based on a filter I select.
-- As a returning user, I want to be able to change the type of a media item.
+- As a returning user, I want to be able to view the latest offers available.
 - As a returning user, I want to be able to update my account delivery details.

 #### Site owner